-8.5km off-road cycle path from Clontarf to Sutton finished 25 years after work began
+The 8.5km off-road cycle path which runs from Clontarf to Sutton along Dublin bay has been completed 25 years after work began.

 The cycle path was put in place in the early 1990s but a 2km space was left between Causeway Road and the Wooden Bridge because no solution could be found to building on the environmentally sensitive lagoon.